 - Educate nursing home staff on the methods of caring for individuals with TBIs vs. other residents.

-- Disseminate the training to all nursing homes in Maryland via an online tool.
+- Disseminate the training to all nursing homes in Maryland via a series of instructional videos.